scroll-tech/scroll-documentation/src/content/docs/en/developers/l1-and-l2-bridging/erc1155-token-bridge.md

 # ERC1155 Token Bridge

-## Deposit ERC1155 tokens from Goerli
+## Deposit ERC1155 tokens from L1

-ERC1155 bridging from Goerli to Scroll Alpha is done via the L1ERC1155Gateway deployed on Goerli at `0xd1bE599aaCBC21448fD6373bbc7c1b4c7806f135`.
+ERC1155 bridging from L1 to L2 is done via the L1ERC1155Gateway.
 Similarly to ERC721 bridging, we don't use a router but the `depositERC1155` function on the Gateway directly.

 {% hint style="info" %}
 **`depositERC1155`** is a payable function, and the amount of ETH sent to this function will be used to pay for L2 fees.
 If the amount is not enough, the transaction will not be sent.
 All excess eth will be sent back to sender. `0.00001 ETH` should be more than enough to process a token deposit.